-The female head louse lays eggs on the scalp which hatch after seven to 10 days and are roughly the size of a pin head.
-While the lice grow to the size of a sesame seed over the next six to 10 days, feeding on blood from biting the scalp, the empty white eggshells stay where they were laid – these are known as nits.
+The female head louse lays eggs on the scalp, which hatch after seven to ten days and are roughly the size of a pinhead.
+While the lice grow to the size of a sesame seed over the next six to ten days, feeding on blood from biting the scalp, the empty white eggshells stay where they were laid – these are known as nits.

 Nits are the empty egg white eggshells the head lice hatch from.
 If you spot nits in your child’s hair, it’s usually a good indicator your little one has head lice.
 Nits are usually found behind the ears and at the back of the neck.

 Are head lice contagious?

 Lice spread really easily, so if your little one's infected then it’s best to keep them away from other people until they've been treated.
 ‘They spread by human head-to-head contact, climbing from the hair of an infected person to the hair of someone else,’ Dr Kourita explains.

 A female head louse will lay between three to five eggs a day.
 These will hatch seven to ten days later and then take another seven to ten days for the females to mature and start laying their own eggs.